Year of creation of Gabon Power Company

 Gabon Power Company (GPC) is the FGIS investment vehicle dedicated to energy and water production infrastructure.
 GPC’s mission is to carry out studies, design, build and operate these infrastructure projects.
 GPC takes stakes in project companies created for each of the projects and remains free to sell them once the structures are in operation.

-GPC is currently developing five projects (four in electricity and one in water) in partnership with strategic players under BOOT (build–own–operate–transfer) agreements.
+GPC is currently developing five projects (four in electricity sector and one in water sector) in partnership with strategic players under BOOT (build–own–operate–transfer) agreements.
 GPC projects are intended to meet demand from individuals and manufacturers, which is increasing sharply in a context of demographic growth and the industrialization of our economy.
 They are part of a sustainable development approach and strive to respect international standards for the protection of the environment and biodiversity.

 ASSETS UNDER MANAGEMENT